CAVaccineInventory/vial/README.md

 - Configures Django Admin to run against those new models
 - Continuous Deployment to a staging environment (temporarily hosted on Heroku)

+For ongoing updates, see [simonw-internal-blog](https://github.com/CAVaccineInventory/simonw-internal-blog).

 ## What this will do

 - Import existing data so we can really exercise the prototype
 - I'm going to try setting up [django-reversion](https://github.com/etianen/django-reversion) to get full change history for those items
+- Provide an alternative API to the Airtable one so that `help.vaccinate` can write directly to Django

+The [issues](https://github.com/CAVaccineInventory/django.vaccinate/issues) in this repo closely track upcoming work.

 ## Setup